 - Charlie's efforts should have no negative effect and typically don't require a server restart in the first session (and if something would require a restart, he'd let you know).

 - Charlie will guide you in a series of targeted troubleshooting diagnostics (logs, tools, and more), many of which you may have but missed or perhaps misinterpreted.
 You can read more about his pattern of troubleshooting techniques

-Experienced CF server troubleshooter Charlie Arehart is available and interested in helping, and may well be able to help you immediately, remotely, and quickly, therefore cost-effectively.
-More than just a solution, you also get an education, understanding how to better understand and resolve such problems, as previous clients have attested.
+- More than just a solution, you get an education, as he helps you understand how to better diagnose and resolve such problems, as previous clients have attested.

 You can also find Charlie on:

 Following are additional details, for those interested.

 Remote Consulting: Looking Over Your Shoulder (Show/hide details)

 You may be suspicious or even reluctant about remote consulting.
 If he's to help you look at your problem over the web, does that mean you need to open firewall holes/ports on your server or create an account, such as to use a remote desktop or VNC-type session?
 No!
 You don't need to open any ports or create any login for him.
 Instead, we'll use any of several desktop sharing solutions (whether one you prefer or one I can offer), which work over any browser and use a standard, secure HTTPS port.
 (After years of using Adobe Connect, Charlie has more recently preferred to use Join.me, which you can freely use for other screensharing sessions as well.)